 This means that if you have erectile dysfunction from gabapentin, stopping your medication — something you should only do with your healthcare provider’s guidance — should quickly bring an end to any gabapentin sexual side effects such as ED.

 In addition to sexual dysfunction, gabapentin may also cause other side effects.
 Common side effects of gabapentin include:

 Somnolence (drowsiness, lethargy and a strong desire to sleep)

 Peripheral edema (swelling of the hands and/or lower legs)

-It’s important to inform your healthcare provider if you experience any severe or persistent side effects from gabapentin.
+Gabapentin side effects in men may vary in severity.
+It’s important to talk with your healthcare provider if you develop any severe, persistent or bothersome side effects from gabapentin.

 If you experience erectile dysfunction after starting treatment with gabapentin, it’s important to talk to your healthcare provider.